 The Cannon Renewal Project will provide an effective workplace for the next century to serve the needs of the U.S. House of Representatives and support Congressional operations.

 The renewal process is scheduled to take approximately 10 years, with each of the five phases (0-4) aligned to fall between Congressional move cycles.
 Phases 1-4 of the project will require that affected wings of the building be vacated.
 Members and their staffs will remain in the upper campus, while some Committee and support staff will relocate to the Ford House Office Building or the O'Neill House Office Building.

 Phases 1-4 impact a quarter of the building, one side at a time, starting with the west wing in 2017 (New Jersey Avenue) followed by the north wing, east wing and concluding with the south wing.
 Members in the Cannon Building's Phase 1 construction zone were relocated in December 2016 prior to the start of Phase 1 construction.
-Construction activities are expected to take place during normal business hours, with the noisiest work activities occurring after business hours.
+Construction work occurs around the clock, with activities ongoing throughout the day and night.
+The noisiest work takes place during the night and early morning.